eclipxn/dotfiles/README.md

 Config files for my desktop.
-I call it Hyacinth.
 Probably won't make this public.
 <br>
 + **wallpaper**: an edit of someone else's fractal
 + **colorscheme**: custom, i call it 'hyacinth'